-The number of youth the county will provide services to be subject to fluctuation as changes may occur throughout the DJJ realignment process.
-Additionally, the number of youth served is not under the sole control of any one agency or department but is instead the result of assessments and decisions made by multiple agencies, which include the Superior Court, District Attorney's Office, and Public Defender's Office, and the Probation Department.
-With that in mind, the county currently has 48 youth placed within California DJJ facilities, and has another 13 youth in local Juvenile Detention & Assessment Center facilities who are pending delivery.
-Of this total population of 61 youth, there are approximately 20 youth who have a Parole Board date in 2021 and are likely to then be released back into the community.
+The number of youth the county will provide services to fluctuates as changes and improvements are made throughout the DJJ realignment process.
+Additionally, the number of youth served is not under the sole control of any one agency or department but is instead the result of assessments and decisions made by multiple agencies, which include the Superior Court, District Attorney's Office, Public Defender's Office, and the Probation Department.
+With this in mind, the county has 56 youth placed within California DJJ facilities as of July 27, 2021, and has another 3 youth in local Juvenile Detention & Assessment Center facilities who are pending delivery.
+Of this total population of 59 youth, there are approximately 14 youth who have a Parole Board date in 2021 and are likely to be released back into the community.
 The number of youth who may be released in years 2022 and 2023 is unknown at this time.
-The majority of the 59 youth who have been ordered committed are between the ages of 16 and 19 years of age, with the single largest percentage being 18 years old at 27.5%.
-Additionally, 90% percent of those who have been ordered committed are male, and 50% are of Hispanic ethnicity, while 42% are African-American and 8% are Caucasian.
+The majority of the 59 youth committed are between the ages of 16 and 19 years of age, with the single largest percentage being 18 years old at 27.5%.
+Additionally, 90% percent of those committed are male, and 50% are of Hispanic ethnicity, while 42% are African-American and 8% are Caucasian.
 The youth's commitment offenses, while covering a broad array of circumstances, are typically violent crimes with the single greatest percentage being Penal Code (PC) 211, Robbery, at 35%.
 The next most common committing offense is PC 245 (A), Assault with a Deadly Weapon, at 20%, and third is PC 187, Murder, at 15%.
 In a review of the youth ordered committed to DJJ, 76% were found to have had a prior criminal history and 24% had no prior sustained allegations.
 While these prior population demographics do not dictate future numbers, they will be used to improve preparedness by providing insight into future probabilities.